 Supreme Court of India Gives Government Two Weeks to Decide on Crypto Legality

-The Supreme Court of India has asked the government to file an affidavit on the legality of crypto in the country within two weeks.
+Oct 27, 2018, 5:52PMThe Supreme Court of India has asked the government to file an affidavit on the legality of crypto in the country within two weeks.

 After numerous adjournments, The Supreme Court of India finally heard the petitions filed by cryptocurrency exchanges and businesses against the country’s financial regulator.
 On April 6, 2018, the Reserve Bank of India directed all regulated financial institutions to cease banking relationships with crypto-affiliated companies.
 The move eventually went on to cripple all fiat-crypto corridors in the country and dropped trading volume to a fraction of previous amounts.
 Realizing this, a number of businesses challenged the central bank’s authority on the matter, even going as far as calling the move ‘unconstitutional’.

 According to a report by The Economic Times, Supreme Court Justices Rohinton Fali Nariman and Navin Sinha brought up the case on October 25.
 After listening to both parties, the Justices asked the government to submit a report on the matter within two weeks.
 Nischal Shetty, Founder and CEO of local cryptocurrency exchange WazirX, was able to shed some more light on the matter.
-He said in a tweet
+He said in a tweet,

 [The] Supreme court has asked Govt. to file an affidavit related to the findings of the crypto committee set up by them.
 They're supposed to submit this within 2 weeks.